djalilhebal/zero/docs/blog-post.md

   - Download it
   - Convert it to text and then split it into messages
   - Add metadata to those messages
-  - And finally send those messages to my inbox.
+  - And finally, send those messages to my inbox.

 * **Sending**: If I want to send a file to someone:
   - I simply select something and send it, as in any messaging app.